 Procedure for Appeals: Both the complainant and the respondent may appeal from (1) the Title IX Coordinator’s dismissal of a formal complaint or any allegations therein or (2) the Hearing Panel’s determination.
-The appeal should be submitted in writing to the Title IX Coordinator within 5 days of receipt of the Hearing Panel’s decision.
+The appeal should be submitted in writing to the Title IX Coordinator within 25 days of receipt of the Hearing Officer or Hearing Panel’s decision.
 The Title IX Coordinator will forward the appeal to the Chancellor.
 The appeal will be decided based on the written record and without deference to the decision of the Hearing Panel.

 If the respondent is an employee, the Chancellor or his/her designee will decide the appeal.
 If the respondent is a student, the appeal will be decided by the Chancellor or his/her designee or, in the alternative, the Chancellor will designate an Appeal Panel comprised of at least two faculty and/or staff members.
 One of the members of the Appeal Panel can be (but need not be) an outside person who is not an employee.
 If an Appeal Panel is utilized, the Chancellor shall designate one of the panelists as the Chair of the Appeal Panel.
 The Chair of the Appeal Panel (in cases where the respondent is a student and a panel is utilized) or the Chancellor or designee (in other cases) shall make any decisions concerning appellate jurisdiction under the permissible grounds for appeal described below.